 For very tight confinements the lubrication interactions dominate the interactions with the wall and $M_{tr}$ decreases below the bulk values.
-These effects were already reported by Liu et al. for an infinite flagellum within an infinite pipe \cite{Liu2014a}.
-This speed increase is observed despite the reduction in the flagellum angular velocity, $\omega_z$, with $r_0$, see Fig.\ \ref{fig:helical_flagella}a inset.
-The wrapped mode takes advantage of the increased translation-rotation coupling of its flagellum under confinement to increase its speed.
-In the extended mode the flagellum translation-rotation coupling is increased just as in the wrapped mode.
-However, the drag on the body increases faster with smaller $r_0$, the combined effect is to reduce the swimming speed.
-In the wrapped mode the body is protected by the flagellum, moving in the same direction, and thus the increase in the body drag is less important.
+These effects were already reported by \cite{Liu2014a} for an infinite flagellum within an infinite pipe.
+This speed increase is observed despite the reduction in the flagellum angular velocity, $\omega_z$, with $r_0$, see Fig.\ \ref{fig:helical_flagella} inset.